kumarshantanu/lein-servlet/README.md

 servlet engine adapter, or generate a war/uberwar file.
 Adapters for Jetty-7, Jetty-8 and Tomcat-7 are provided.

-**NOTE:** This plugin is only to work with servlets based web apps.
+**NOTE:** This plugin is meant only to work with servlets based web apps.
 For idiomatic web development using Clojure you should consider [lein-ring](https://github.com/weavejester/lein-ring) and [ring](https://github.com/ring-clojure/ring).